esa/nanosat-mo-framework/docs/source/netbeans.rst

 Getting started
 ---------------
-Netbeans 8.2 is the recommended IDE to use with the NMF as it definitely works out of the box.
+Netbeans is a recommended IDE to use with the NMF as it definitely works out of the box.
 To import your NMF distribution into the IDE, select `File -> Open Project` and select the NMF root directory that you cloned from GitHub.
 Netbeans will now import all Maven subprojects into the Netbeans workspace.